Biden to honor forgotten victims of Tulsa race massacre

 Biden to honor forgotten victims of Tulsa race massacreNew

-WASHINGTON (AP) — President Joe Biden is set to mark the 100th anniversary of a massacre in Tulsa, Oklahoma, that wiped out a thriving Black community.
-On Tuesday, Biden will grieve for the more than 300 Black people killed at the hands of a white mob a century ago.
+WASHINGTON (AP) — President Joe Biden is set to mark the 100th anniversary of a massacre that wiped out a thriving Black community in Tulsa, Oklahoma.
+Biden will grieve Tuesday for the hundreds of Black people killed at the hands of a white mob a century ago.
 The visit comes amid an ongoing national reckoning on racial justice.
-Biden will be the first president to be part of the remembrances of what happened in what used to be known as “Black Wall Street.”
+Biden will be the first president to participate in remembrances of the destruction of what was known as “Black Wall Street.”
 On May 31 and June 1 in 1921, white residents and civil society leaders looted and burned to the ground Tulsa’s Greenwood district.
+Biden will announce measures to help narrow the wealth gap between Blacks and whites.